rahman-asifur/rahman-asifur.github.io/README.md

 	2. Go to pages.
 	3. Click on source to set the branch to main.
 	4. Click on save option.
-	5. Click on choose a theme which will navigate to a page having a wide range of themes.
 	6. Choose your desired theme for your resume.
-	7. Click on select theme.
-	8. Add a title in the commit box.
+	5. Add a title in the commit box.
-	9. Click on commit changes button.
+	6. Click on commit changes button.
-	10. Go to your repository.
+	7. Go to your repository.
-	11. Select the _config.yml file and *add title: Resume* to change the title.
+	8. Select the _config.yml file and *add title: Resume* to change the title.
-	12. Type https://username.github.io/ (your user name) to see the static website.
+	9. Type https://username.github.io/ (your user name) to see the static website.
 > This will make a static website for you.
 Andrew Etter mentioned in his book that using Jekyll as a static site generator makes the Markdown content attractive.
 You can see a cleaner static webiste from your markdown contents.
 He also stated that moving the entire website is simple too as it does not depend on any third party application or database.

 **Your final resume should look like this website.**\